 The Cove between St Agnes & Gugh

-The screech of terns rather than car tyres greet you here as the anchor drops in the crystal clear waters.
-Best to drop it over sand where you can see 7 metres down, as a few submaine cables lurk on the sea bed like a loch ness monster.
-There are no cars on the island, just a few tractors taking travellers bags fom the ferry boat quay to the Troy Town Farm campsite.
+The screech of terns rather than car tyres greets you here as the anchor drops in the crystal clear waters.
+Best to drop it over sand where you can see 7 metres down, as a few submarine cables lurk on the sea bed like a Loch Ness monster.
+There are no cars on the island, just a few tractors taking travellers bags from the ferry boat quay to the Troy Town Farm campsite.

 The sand glitters with mica and at low water the larger island of St Agnes connects with Gugh with an impressive natural causeway that changes shape from month to month.

 You can search for glass beads in beady pool on Wingletang Common, or grab a bottle of wine from the Turks Head and go and watch the sun go down over the Western Rocks.

 Porth Conger – Row your gig to the Turks Head

 A one boat anchorage for deep keeled vessels like Eve or Agnes and plenty of kelp so light winds only.
 This is the way the small inter island ferries come into St Agnes stone quay so you can watch the whole world go by.
 There is a steep slipway straight from the Turks Head Pub into Porth Conger – if you want a swift exit.